Simulated Rotation Measure Sky from Primordial Magnetic Fields: Summary and conclusions

 \item[3.]
-The large-angle correlation analysis further confirms absence of large-scale ($\gtrsim 30 \Mpc$) correlations in these stochastic PMF cases, and existence of such correlations in the uniform case — the PMF model which we think of as the magnetic field with an unlimited correlation length (thus, its correlation length extending to scales larger than the Hubble horizon).
+The large-angle correlation analysis further confirms the absence of large-scale ($\gtrsim 30 \Mpc$) correlations in these stochastic PMF cases, and existence of such correlations in the uniform case — the PMF model, which we think of as the magnetic field with an unlimited correlation length (thus, its correlation length extends to scales larger than the Hubble horizon).

 \item[4.]
-Comparison of the produced mock $\langle \mathrm{RM_{IGM}} \rangle (z)$ dependence with its trends from LoTSS observations show consistency with the PMFs' upper limits trends obtained in \cite{Mtchedlidzeetal2024} where RM rms statistics has been analysed.
-While the PMF model with $18.80 \cMpch$ coherence scale and $\nG$-strength shows a better agreement with the LoTSS-data, the uniform model with $B<1\nG$ and smaller-coherence scale ($\sim 3.49, 1.81, 1.00 \cMpch$) fields with $B>1\nG$ cannot be excluded solely based on the statistics of $\langle \text{RM}_{\rm IGM} \rangle$.
+A comparison of the produced mock $\langle \mathrm{RM_{IGM}} \rangle (z)$ dependence with its trends from LoTSS observations shows consistency with the PMFs' upper limits trends obtained in \cite{Mtchedlidzeetal2024}, where RM rms statistics are analysed.
+While the PMF model with an $18.80 \cMpch$ coherence scale and $\nG$-strength shows a better agreement with the LoTSS-data, the uniform model with $B<1\nG$ and smaller-coherence scale ($\sim 3.49, 1.81, 1.00 \cMpch$) fields with $B>1\nG$ cannot be excluded solely based on the statistics of $\langle \text{RM}_{\rm IGM} \rangle$.

 \end{itemize}